calmm-js/documentation/introduction-to-calmm.md

 In this document we use the latest incarnation, `karet`.
 If you are working on a project using an `bacon.react.html` or `kefir.react.html`, then much of this document is still relevant.
-Only the specific way of embedding observabls into VDOM has changed.
+Only the specific way of embedding observables into VDOM has changed.

 **Contents**